-Evaluation When Evaluation is Completed KASA for ASHA Standards • Every course and clinic every semester in the program Technical Standards and Professional Dispositions During every clinical practicum experience as part of the clinic grading form, with feedback given during midterm and final grade meetings with the faculty supervisor or externship supervisor.
-During the second semester in the graduate program to inform clinical externship placement options.
-At the end of the student's final semester in the program to inform completion of the "2014 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director" form, which is necessary for application for ASHA certification.
-National Exam in Speech- Language Pathology Taken during final semester in the program
+Evaluation When Evaluation is Completed KASA for ASHA Standards Every course and clinic every semester in the program Technical Standards and Professional Dispositions During every clinical practicum experience as part of the clinic grading form, with feedback given during midterm and final grade meetings with the faculty supervisor or externship supervisor.
+Faculty conduct a review during the second semester in the graduate program to inform clinical externship placement options.
+At the end of the student's final semester in the program to inform completion of the "2020 Standards for Clinical Certification in Speech-Language Pathology Verification by Program Director" form, which is necessary for application for ASHA certification.
+Cumulative Summative Exam During the final semester in the program National Exam in Speech- Language Pathology Taken during final semester in the program